Travel to Cuba with a Baby or Toddler…

 The beach is very wide and long, and the water very gradually deepens.
 It’s perfect for babies and toddlers to splash in.
 The waves are typically not too intense.

 Varadero as a town is definitely worthy of a stroll.
 There are parks, a church, and a few shops and snack bars.
-As we stayed at the Barcelo Solymar on our first family vacation, we could easily stroll to town and wander around when we needed a change of scenery.
+We stayed at the Barcelo Solymar on our first family vacation.
+And we could easily stroll into town and wander around when we needed a change of scenery.

 About halfway between Varadero and Havana is Jibacoa.
 It’s home to two resorts (one is adult-only).
 The rural setting was wonderful to explore with a toddler.
 We stayed at the Cameleon Villas Tropico.
 For us it felt like a cottage vacation, but in Cuba.